CumulusNetworks/docs/content/cumulus-netq-50/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 ### Obtain NetQ Agent Software Package

 To install the NetQ Agent you need to install `netq-agent` on each server.
-This is available from the NVIDIA networking repository.
+This is available from the {{<exlink url="https://download.nvidia.com/cumulus/apps3.cumulusnetworks.com/repos/deb/pool/netq-latest/" text="NetQ repository">}}.

 To obtain the NetQ Agent package: